• Skip to main content

 Marmoleum can be used in some metal or fiberglass spaces.

 The Marmoleum sheet has jute on the back.
 The tiles have a polyester backing, which makes it more suitable for a trailer.
-Marmoleum click is not that different from laminate floor with a wood (HDF) substrate.
+Marmoleum click is not that different from a laminate floor with a wood (HDF) substrate.
 I wouldn’t use that in a trailer.

 With Marmoleum, I would make sure you have plenty of insulation underneath and an underlayment with a thermal break to prevent condensation.